NWTlter/NWT_CLM/README.md

 # Format model output
 ### 5. `flow.sim.R`
 The goal of this script is to read in netcdf output data from a CLM model simulation and convert it into tab-delimited files that can be compared to observational data.
 The data produced is half-hourly but is also summarized at three levels: Diurnal by season, daily (day of year), and annually.
-Depending on the vegetation community that is specified by the user, a different level of soil will be used for the upper layer of soil moisture and soil temperature data.
+Depending on the vegetation community a different level of soil will be used for the upper layer of soil moisture and soil temperature data.
 This is because Tvan soil data is collected at 10cm while the saddle sensor network soil data is collected at 5cm.

 #### Inputs
- - A netcdf file from a transient CLM point simulation at Niwot Ridge (following instructions in `CLM_instructions.md`); The netcdf should have a descriptive name (this is the name that will be used for the output).
-The netcdf file should be half-hourly output and at a minimum contain the following history fields:
+ - At least one netcdf file from a transient CLM point simulation at Niwot Ridge (following instructions in `CLM_instructions.md`); The netcdf file should be half-hourly output and at a minimum contain the following history fields:

  | Field Name  | Description                                                | Units    |
  | ----------- | ---------------------------------------------------------- | -------- |